adenner/Guava.Net/README.md

 Guava.Net
 =========

-A port of Google's [Guava Libraries](https://code.google.com/p/guava-libraries/) to C#
+A port of Google's [Guava Libraries](https://code.google.com/p/guava-libraries/) from Java to C#.

-This project is mostly an excuse to work through a mature set of libraries rather than produce something production ready.
-The features provided by Guava may already exist in .Net libraries so watch out for "Reinventing the Wheel" if you decide to use anything.
+The goal of this project is to learn by working through a mature set of common libraries.
+I'm not aiming to produce something production ready and some of the features provided by Guava may already exist in .Net libraries.

 [Licenced under Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)